 What is the job outlook for microbiologists?

-demand for microbiologists is driven by the need for research on infectious diseases, the development of new drugs and other products, and the increasing use of biotechnology in industrial and environmental applications.
+The need for research on infectious diseases, the development of new drugs and other products, and the increasing use of biotechnology in industrial and environmental applications drives demand for microbiologists.